akshitac8/Generative_MLZSL/README.md

 Acknowledgments
 ---------------

-I thank [Dat Huynh](https://hbdat.github.io/) for discussions regarding the project evaluation protocol and sharing details for the baseline sero-shot methods.
-I thank [Aditya Arora](https://adityac8.github.io/) for suggestions on figure aesthetics.
+I thank [Dat Huynh](https://hbdat.github.io/) for discussions and feedback regarding the evaluation protocol and sharing details for the baseline sero-shot methods.
+I thank [Aditya Arora](https://adityac8.github.io/) for suggestions on the figure aesthetics.